Timekeeping on Mars: Coordinated Mars Time

 Coordinated Mars Time (MTC) or Martian Coordinated Time is a proposed Mars analog to Universal Time (UT1) on Earth.
 It is defined as the mean solar time at Mars's prime meridian.
-The name "MTC" is intended to parallel the Terran Coordinated Universal Time (UTC), but this is somewhat misleading: what distinguishes UTC from other forms of UT is its leap seconds, but MTC does not use any such scheme.
+The name "MTC" is intended to parallel Earth's Coordinated Universal Time (UTC), but this is somewhat misleading: what distinguishes UTC from other forms of UT is its leap seconds, but MTC does not use any such scheme.
 MTC is more closely analogous to UT1.

 Use of the term "Martian Coordinated Time" as a planetary standard time first appeared in a journal article in 2000.
-The abbreviation "MTC" was used in some versions of the related Mars24 sunclock coded by the NASA Goddard Institute for Space Studies.
+The abbreviation "MTC" was used in some versions of the related Mars24 Sunclock coded by the NASA Goddard Institute for Space Studies.
 That application has also denoted the standard time as "Airy Mean Time" (AMT), in analogy of Greenwich Mean Time (GMT).
 In an astronomical context, "GMT" is a deprecated name for Universal Time, or sometimes more specifically for UT1.

 Neither AMT or MTC has yet been employed in mission timekeeping.
 This is partially attributable to uncertainty regarding the position of Airy-0 (relative to other longitudes), which meant that AMT could not be realized as accurately as local time at points being studied.
 At the start of the Mars Exploration Rover missions, the positional uncertainty of Airy-0 corresponded to roughly a 20-second uncertainty in realizing AMT.
 In order to refine the location of the prime meridian, it has been proposed that it be based on a specification that the Viking Lander 1 is located at 47.95137°W.